 So you have made the decision to seek some professional advice or treatment.
-I’m sure you are now thinking what will treatment involve, how long will it take, will it make me better?
-Treatment is a very individual thing, and what works for one person may be very different for what will work for another.
-A specialised medical professional who has extensive training in mental health is preferable in conducting an assessment of the severity and risk of any mental illness and especially with eating disorders.
+I’m sure you are now thinking what will treatment involve, how long will it take, will it make me feel better?
+Treatment is a very individual expereince, what works for one person may be very different for what will work for another.
+A specifically trained health professional who has extensive training in eating disorder and mental health conditions is preferable in conducting an assessment of the severity and risk of any mental illness and especially with eating disorders.

 We will liaise with your GP if necessary to discuss treatment options, recommendations and plans so that you receive the best quality health care.

 Specific Information on Eating Disorder Treatment

 There are many physical complications that can result from disordered eating.
 Left unattended, these can lead to serious health problems or can even be fatal.

 Most people will contact their GP as a starting point.
 GPs can play a very important role of medical monitoring.
 They should at a minimum check your blood pressure, heart rate and body temperature and could ask for a blood test.
 This will help in determining how severe your current eating disorder is.
 However not all GPs will have experience and specialised knowledge in the management of eating disorders.